The surest way not to fail is to determine to succeed.

 |Weight: 180||College: Northeastern|

-Parks signed as a free agent with the Lions on May 2, 2013 after attending the club's workout in Atlanta.
+Cord was signed as a free agent with the Lions on May 2, 2013 after attending the club's workout in Atlanta.
+He signed a contract extension prior to the 2014 season.

 2013: In his first CFL season, Cord enjoyed a banner year playing in and starting all 18 regular season games for the Lions.
 The gifted defender led the team and the West Division with six interceptions and 121 return yards for which he was rewarded with a West Division All-Star selection.